 which also establishes procedures that must be observed when depriving such

-.
+civilians of their liberty.
 CIs are to be

 accommodated separately from EPWs and persons deprived of liberty for any other